jwily/react-chess/README.md

 ![chrome_VyRTpsDt7n](https://github.com/jwily/react-chess/assets/87846621/3e69e7b6-b160-4fa0-89de-66f462369287)

-A personal project that I undertook to keep sharpen my React skills and discover what it takes algorithmically to "play" on a chess board represented by a matrix.
+A personal project that I undertook to keep my React skills sharp and discover what it takes algorithmically to "play" on a chess board represented by a matrix.
 Live play with websockets and a Flask + PostgreSQL back end.

 I love tabletop games, and while I am not an avid chess player myself, I can't help but be in awe of the history and mystique surrounding this legendary game.
 Thus, when I decided to make use of my programming skills to begin exploring the world of tabletop games, I chose to begin with the grandfather of them all.